A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Quasi-Helmholtz Regularization

 where $\square$ indicates a non-zero block.
 According to \cite{BCA2015b}, the inverse Gram matrix $\GGs^{-1}$ has the following structure:

-Combining the large-timestep scaling and algebraic structure of vectors and matrices, the large-timestep scaling of the formulation \eqref{eq:CP_PMCHWT} reads as follows:
+Combining the large-timestep scaling and algebraic structure of vector fields and matrices, the large-timestep scaling of the formulation \eqref{eq:CP_PMCHWT} reads as follows:

-It is convincing that \eqref{eq:CP_PMCHWT} still suffers from both large-timestep breakdown and the loss of solution accuracy.
-In the following section, a regularization for \eqref{eq:CP_PMCHWT} is introduced, based on its large-timestep scaling behavior in \eqref{eq:scaling_DCP_PMCHWT}.
+It is therefore evident that \eqref{eq:CP_PMCHWT} still suffers from large-timestep breakdown due to the presence of the factor $\OO(\omega^{-1})$.
+In addition, numerical cancellation persists in the large-timestep regime.
+In Section~\ref{sec:lts_regularization}, we introduce a regularization for \eqref{eq:CP_PMCHWT} based on its large-timestep scaling behavior in \eqref{eq:scaling_DCP_PMCHWT}.